hellobrowncow/scopa_mtr/README.md

-scopa_mtr
+Go Fish
 =========

-An introductory application card game using Meteor.js
+A take on the classic card game implemented with a Meteor.js web application

+Meteor 0.8.1.1